kentaro/install-bin/README.md

 # install-bin

-Install a script at some URL.
+Install a script at some URL into the first directory in `$PATH`.

 ## Usage